-SEYCHELLES BUDGET TRAVEL TIP: VISIT IN OFF-PEAK SEASON FOR CHEAPER FLIGTS AND ACCOMMODATION
+SEYCHELLES BUDGET TRAVEL TIP: VISIT IN OFF-PEAK SEASON FOR CHEAPER FLIGHTS AND ACCOMMODATION

 Accommodation in Seychelles

-As mentioned earlier, there are lots of high end accommodation options and resorts in The Seychelles to cater for luxury travellers that charge hundreds of dollars per night.
+As mentioned earlier, there are lots of high-end accommodation options and resorts in Seychelles to cater for luxury travellers that charge hundreds of dollars per night.

 A great option is to stay in an inexpensive guesthouse or an Airbnb.
 You can often find places at around $40-$70 a night depending on the location.